MicrosoftDocs/azure-dev-docs/articles/java/toolkit-for-intellij/hello-world-web-app-linux.md

 1. When you have finished configuring the settings listed above, click **Run**.
 When your web app has been successfully deployed, the status will be displayed in the **Run** window.

-1. After your web app has been published, you can browse to the URL that specifed earlier for your web app; for example: *wingtiptoys.azurewebsites.net*.
+1. After your web app has been published, you can browse to the URL that specified earlier for your web app; for example: *wingtiptoys.azurewebsites.net*.

    ![Browsing to your web app][browsing-to-web-app]